strimzi/strimzi-kafka-operator/development-docs/DEBUGGING.md

               value: "-agentlib:jdwp=transport=dt_socket,server=y,suspend=y,address=5005"

-Let's also increase the livenessProbe timeout:
+Let's also increase the livenessProbe timeout (to avoid Kubernetes restarting the pod if we're slow in attaching the debugger):

           livenessProbe:
             initialDelaySeconds: 3600